-Exposing L6-GLUT4myc cells to 0.5 and 1 mg/ml of Portulaca oleracea 50% ethanol extract in the absence of insulin enhanced GLUT4 translocation by 1.6 and 2.6 folds respectively, and 2.6 and 4 folds respectively in the presence of insulin.
-GLUT4 translocation to the PM increased by 1.4 and 2 folds when exposed to 0.25 and 0.5 mg/ml of Portulaca oleracea methanol extract in the absence of insulin, respectively.
-The same extracts concentrations enhanced GLUT4 translocation by 1.7 and 3 folds in the presence of insulin, respectively.
+Exposing L6-GLUT4myc cells to 0.5 and 1 mg/ml of Portulaca oleracea 50% ethanol extract in the absence of insulin enhanced GLUT4 translocation by 1.6 and 2.6-fold respectively, and 2.6 and 4-fold respectively in the presence of insulin.
+GLUT4 translocation to the PM increased by 1.4 and 2-fold when exposed to 0.25 and 0.5 mg/ml of Portulaca oleracea methanol extract in the absence of insulin, respectively.
+The same extracts concentrations enhanced GLUT4 translocation by 1.7 and 3-fold in the presence of insulin, respectively.

-Teucrium polium, TP aerial parts were used for preparing three distinct extracts: water/ethanol (WTP), methanol (MTP), and hexane (HTP).
+TP aerial parts were used for preparing three distinct extracts: water/ethanol (WTP), methanol (MTP), and hexane (HTP).
 The HTP extract increased the GLUT4 translocation at 32 µg/ml by 2- and 3-fold relative to the control in the absence and presence of insulin, respectively.
 A similar result was obtained with the MTP extract at 63 µg/ml.
 WTP extract in the absence of insulin and in the presence of insulin did not affect GLUT4 translocation.

-L6-GLUT4myc cells exposed to the three distinct Ocimum basilicum extracts (MeOH, hexane and DCM).
-A dose dependence increase in GLUT4 translocation was observed when L6 cells were treated with the plant extracts.
+L6-GLUT4myc cells were treated with three distinct OB extracts (MeOH, hexane and DCM).
+A dose-dependent increase in GLUT4 translocation was observed.
 Methanol, hexane and dichloromethane extracts (0.125 mg/ml) increased GLUT4 translocation to the PM 3.5, 2.5 and 1.8 times in the absence of insulin, respectively.
-Highest levels (about 7 folds compared to control cells) of translocation were observed with hexane (0.25 mg/ml) and methanol (0.125 mg/ml) extracts in the presence of insulin.
+Highest levels (about 7-fold compared to control cells) of translocation were observed with hexane (0.25 mg/ml) and methanol (0.125 mg/ml) extracts in the presence of insulin.

-The anti-diabetic activity of Gundelia tournefortii aerial parts extracts (methanol and hexane) was also tested.
-The hexane extract was found to have the lowest effects on GLUT4 translocation, and only 16% increase of GLUT4 translocation was obtained at 32 𝜇g/ml and 63 𝜇g/ml Gundelia tournefortii hexane extracts in the absence of insulin.
-A similar effect was appreciated in the presence of insulin.
-Results indicate that methanol extract was the most efficient in GLUT4 translocation enhancement.
-It increased GLUT4 translocation at 63µg/ml by 1.5 and 2 folds relative to the control in the absence and presence of insulin, respectively.
+The anti-diabetic activity of GT aerial parts extracts (methanol and hexane) was also tested.
+The hexane extract was found to have the lowest effects on GLUT4 translocation, and only 16% increase of GLUT4 translocation was obtained at 32 𝜇g/ml and 63 𝜇g/ml GT hexane extracts in the absence of insulin.
+A similar effect was seen in the presence of insulin.
+Results indicate that methanol extract was the most efficient at GLUT4 translocation enhancement.
+It increased GLUT4 translocation at 63µg/ml by 1.5 and 2-fold relative to the control in the absence and presence of insulin, respectively.

-These findings indicate that these plants extracts possess anti-diabetic activity at least by stimulating GLUT4 translocation to the PM.

-The next phase of this project was to detect the chemical composition of three selected plants (i.e. OB, TP and GT) according to the criteria mentioned above.
+Overall, these findings indicate that these plant extracts possess anti-diabetic activity as measured by induction of GLUT4 translocation to the PM.
+For the next phase of the research, we selected the plant extracts that augmented GLUT4 activity but had been the subject of fewer previous studies of their chemical properties (based on a literature search in PubMed).
+The plants that matched these criteria were OB, TP and GT.
+This phase of this project aimed to detect the chemical composition of three selected plants.
 Library searches were carried out using the NIST GC/MS Library and with mass spectra from literature for identifying the chemical compounds.
 The percentage composition of the samples was computed from the GC peak areas.

-Phytochemical analysis of MeOH, hexane and DCM Ocimum basilicum crude extracts was carried out with GC/MS analysis.
+Phytochemical analysis of MeOH, hexane and DCM OB crude extracts was carried out with GC/MS analysis.
 Silylation derivatization technique was applied to detect molecules containing labile polar functional groups that are usually undetected by standard GC/MS techniques.
-Using this technique, we detected 53 chemical compounds, and seventeen compounds of these 53 were revealed for the first time in OB in this work.
+Using this technique, we detected 53 chemical compounds, 17 of which were revealed for the first time in OB.